lilocruz/SarmaStack/README.md

 ## Features

-- Declarative configuration language for defining infrastructure resources
+- YAML for defining infrastructure resources
 - Integration with AWS services through Boto3
 - CLI for managing and provisioning infrastructure resources
 - Suggestion feature to recommend AMI image IDs based on specified criteria